fjruizruano/amplicon-pyroseq/README.md

 amplicon-pyroseq
 ================

-Processing and analyzing pyrosequencing read from amplicons
+Processing and analyzing pyrosequencing reads from amplicons